Italian eyewear startup Quattrocento offers ‘paper try-on’ service

 “We have spoken with industry experts that know our competitors and they are impressed by these KPIs,” says Quattrocento co-founder Eugenio Pugliese.
 “We invented this new kind of trial, which is more engaging and smart.
 Since we ship paper glasses, we do not need to have huge inventory, the cost of shipping is as we ship a letter, and we do not need the cost of logistics and [additional] customer care”.

 Pugliese says he came up with the idea after he received a call from a customer asking about the measurements of a particular pair of Quattrocento glasses.
 “At a certain point he told me he printed a picture of the frame from our website.
-So I said to my self, ‘why not make a paper model?'”.
+So I said to myself, ‘why not make a paper model?'”.

 Of course, it would need to be made of quality paper, “with a certain grammature, thick, plastified,” and then be able to be sent to the customer so that the paper model can act as a proxy of how well the frame will fit their face.
 And, thus, the paper try-on was born.